NickGrunert/master-thesis/modules/ndsm_analysis.typ

       label: <dbscanfig>,
     )

+    ==== Custom Plateau Algorithm for segment analysis

     For this purpose a custom algorithm was developed which evaluates the quality of a surface.
     It does this by analyzing each surfaces derivative values, in each direction meaning x, y and their combination.
-    For each direction the algorithm tries to generate plateaus, which are areas with a similar derivative value, or at least not sudden changes in the derivative value.
+    For each direction the algorithm tries to generate plateaus, which are areas with approximately constant derivative values, or at least no sudden or big changes in the derivative value.
-    By simpe multiplication of a surfaces size and the number of coherent values, the algorithm can generate a score for each surface.
+    // TODO: better explanation or find a formula for each surface By simpe multiplication of a surfaces size and the number of coherent values, the algorithm can generate a score for each surface.
     As required, this score naturally lies between 0 and 1, where 1 is the best possible score.
     To realize the aforementioned reward for bigger surfaces, the algorithm multiplies the score with the size of the surface squared.